 The first thing I read by him was a study on cats.
 One group was fed cooked foods and the other was fed raw foods.
 The raw foods group were much healthier than the group fed cooked foods.
 By the third generation, the young of the cooked foods group (also getting cooked foods) did not survive into adulthood.

-Is there any wonder why the Cancer Diet(I.Link) is 70% live foods?
+Is there any wonder why most cancer diets are 70% live foods?

-First off do I need to point out that we do not catch germs in this fashion?
+First off do I need to point out that we do not catch germs in this fashion (that Pasteur used)?
 I mean, if I had to get an injection to catch a cold, I’d never catch one.

 Speaking of variables, in those injections, what else would have been found it they’d had electron microscopes back then.
 We can look at something a bit more contemporary by recalling the Polio Vaccine.
 Some feel there could have been a good number of live viruses in it because we didn’t have the science to detect them back then, but there are two very salient examples of iatrogenic injuries (physician caused) connected to the original vaccine.
 One is that there seem to have been live polio viruses in some.
 They were just missed.
 Inspected, but missed.
 This was named the “Cutter Incident,” named after the laboratory that produced that vaccine.